-Up to 63 selective places will be offered to girls who have passed the 11+ Exam Selective Test as administered by the Consortium of Selective Schools in Essex and whose normal place of residence lies within the priority area.
-If two or more girls tie for the final selective place, then it will be awarded using the oversubscription criteria.
+Up to 30 selective places will be offered to girls who have passed the 11+ Exam Selective Test as administered by the Consortium of Selective Schools in Essex and whose normal place of residence lies within the priority area (see map in section 11, below).

 To enable the school's Governing Body to apply its admissions criteria, it will be necessary for parents to complete the school's Supplementary Information Form (SIF) in addition to the Local Authority form.
-Where appropriate, the SIF should be supported by a Certificate of Catholic Practice obtained from the applicant's Parish Priest (or another Priest who knows the family well).
-Applications which are not supported by a completed Supplementary Information Form will fall into Category J of the oversubscription criteria.
+Where no SIF has been provided applications will be ranked under criterion 8, remaining applications.